 If you need to adjust taxes manually, based on a region with unique tax restrictions or based on a specific collection of products, then you can do so with a tax override.

 When you configure the tax settings for your products, you should also think about how you are going to keep track of your taxes throughout the year.

-If you’re not sure about what system you are going to use to keep track of your taxes, you might want to look at some accounting apps in the Shopify App Store.
+If you’re not sure which system you're going to use to keep track of your taxes, you might want to review some accounting apps in the Shopify App Store.